Computer Vision

 Humans have a well-developed sense of depth.
 For example, while you might not know the exact distance of your monitor from your eyes, you do know how close it is relative to everything else in your field of view.
 There are several ways that you achieve this, referred to as depth cues.

 The most common depth cue is binocular vision, which is receiving two slightly different images to each eye.
 The location of the objects you see from your left eye is slightly different to their location seen from your right eye.
 If an object is relatively close, like the person shown in the following diagram, the discrepancy between your left and right eyes is greater than for objects farther away, like the tree.
-This is called the parallax effect, and your brain interprets this information to inform your estimate of the relative distance of objects in your visual field.
+This is called the parallax effect(opens in a new tab or window), and your brain interprets this information to inform your estimate of the relative distance of objects in your visual field.

 Phones with dual cameras capture stereo images like this and can use the two images to estimate depth.
 However, in the Canva use case, users generally upload images from a single viewpoint, and from all sorts of different devices, so we can't rely on stereo vision technology.